-The Institute of Radio Engineering and Telecommunication Systems has created a universal research and technical center for the continuous development of radio electronic technologies - the Radio electronic technologies mega laboratory.
+The Institute of Radio Electronics and Informatics has created a universal research and technical center for the continuous development of radio electronic technologies - the Radio electronic technologies mega laboratory.
 This is a single complex of interconnected coordinated laboratories which are equipped with all the necessary equipment for practice-oriented teaching and research activity on modern advanced technologies and technologies of the future.

 At the moment, the center has several laboratories: